Shubhanshu156/Earthquake-Tracker/README.md

 ### More Info
 This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.</br>
-Used in a Udacity course in the Beginning Android Nanodegree.
-But implemented some advanced and more complex features. </br>
+Used in a Udacity course in the Beginning Android Nanodegree, But I implemented some advanced and more complex features. </br>
 <a href="https://www.udacity.com/course/android-basics-networking--ud843?autoenroll=true#">Android Basics: Networking.</a>